open-ephys/ONI/source/hw-spec/controller/register_interface.rst

         is 0x00000000) or has pending transactions that have not yet been executed (value is 0x00000001).

-      - When a value is written to the ``Trigger`` register, a request is sent to the controller to insert a device register read or write transaction into its queue.
-Note that this does not directly affect a the value of ``Trigger`` as this value will always reflect the state indicated in the previous bullet point.
+      - When a value of 0x00000001 is written to the ``Trigger`` register, a request is sent to the controller to insert a device register read or write transaction into its queue.
+If any other value is written, no operation is performed.
+Note that writing a value to this register does not directly affect a its read value, as that will always reflect the state indicated in the previous bullet point.

 Appropriate values of ``Register Address`` and ``Register Value`` are determined by: